moj-analytical-services/rpackage_training/README.md

     devtools::load_all()

+**Exercise 10:**
-**Exercise 10:** Make an .rda file of 'crimesdata.csv' (which is already in tidy data format) by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
-Then amend crimesdata_pub.Rmd so that it now runs using the .rda file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
-Lastly, commit all your changes to git and then push them to github.com.
+1) Make an .rda file of 'crimesdata.csv' (which is already in tidy data format) by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
+2) Amend crimesdata_pub.Rmd so that it now runs using the .rda file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
+3) Lastly, commit all your changes to git and then push them to github.com.

 ## 11. Adding documentation about package data